 One of the ways technology contributes to this advantage is by enabling massively improved customer insight.
 With many transactions these days being totally disintermediated the ability for programmes to capture all manner of data is mind-boggling.
 However, there’s so much data sloshing around in most businesses these days that many find themselves drinking from a fire hose.

 The target for every on-line sales organisation is, of course, the Single Customer View (SCV) or “the segment of one”.
 This translates as individually customised service and/or products.
-Many businesses are getting there, but if you want to join them you need a thought-through digital data management strategy and that’s where many transformation projects go wrong.
+Many businesses are getting there, but if you want to join them you need a thought-through digital data management strategy.
+That’s where many transformation projects go wrong.
 The collection, management and analysis of data needs to be viewed as a single, continuous process.
 With the volume of data on-line businesses generate it’s unrealistic to expect them to be sifting through it manually, which is where AI comes into play.

 AI learns from experience.
 Observing repeating patterns and modifying processes in response, so it’s becoming ever-more useful, but on occasion, it can be over-zealous as Amazon discovered recently.
 Their AI detected their recruiters were declining applications that appeared sexists and started automatically de-selecting applications that included the word “women” as in “women’s football team”.
 It just goes to show that while we are making great advances in artificial intelligence it still requires a touch of old-fashioned real common sense!